pixano/pixano/docs/docs/index.md

 ## Using the Pixano Explorer

+*We will soon provide a guide on how to convert your datasets to parquet format to access them with Pixano.*

 ### Launching the Explorer from a terminal

 You can start the Explorer with the following command: